ywattenberg/road_segmentation/README.md

 ![CBAM](./img/Sample_with_CBAM.png)
 (source: Figure 1, Mohammed 2022 [paper](https://arxiv.org/abs/2210.08506))

-We further use an EfficientNet-B5 model for feature extraction which are then fed into the UNet like structure at the appropriate levels.
+We further use an EfficientNet-B5 model for feature extraction which is then fed into the UNet-like structure at the appropriate levels.

 ## Dataset
 We build our own dataset from satellite images from Google Maps.
 In total, we pulled 65k aerial images of the